Saturday, 26 January 2013

 Australian music

 While we did the colouring we listened to some Australian songs - Kookaburra sits in the Old Gum Tree and Waltzing Matilda.
-I found a great recording of Waltzing Matilda by Rolf Harris (who else!) which is really good because he explains all the unfamiliar words and is accompanied by some named Australian animal images.
+There's plenty out there on YouTube, and some of them explain the unfamiliar language as you go along.

 Delete